ynput/OpenPype/website/docs/system_introduction.md

 You can find detailed breakdown of technical requirements [here](dev_requirements), but in general OpenPype should be able to operate in most studios fairly quickly.
 The main obstacles are usually related to workflows and habits, that might now be fully compatible with what OpenPype is expecting or enforcing.
+It is recommended to go through artists [key concepts](artist_concepts) to get idea about basics.

 Keep in mind that if you run into any workflows that are not supported, it's usually just because we haven't hit that particular case and it can most likely be added upon request.